JurajNyiri/HomeAssistant-Tapo-Control/README.md

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=tapo_control)

 **Note:** There are other Tapo integrations, make sure you select `Tapo: Cameras Control`.
-Otherwise you might choose the one for plugs and lights, or the official HA one which has a minimum feature set compared to this integration as per December 2024.
+Otherwise you might choose the one for plugs and lights, or the official HA one which has a minimum feature set compared to this integration as of December 2024.

 Cameras are also automatically discovered when they are (re)connected to WIFI.